-- 1. Pass the National Skill Standards or credentialing exam(s). - 2.
-Document that appropriate exam(s) have been passed within the last five years. - Meet all the degree requirements as described under Degree as stated in this catalog. - 4.
-Complete the general education requirements as listed.
+- 1. Pass the National Skill Standards or credentialing - Document that appropriate exam(s) have been passed within the last five years. - Meet all the degree requirements as described under Degree as stated in this catalog. - Complete the general education requirements as